Hungarian Eggdrop Soup with Sorrel (Tojásleves sóskával)

 Mushroom tempeh stroganoff

 This new spring energy is as vibrant as it can be.
-Yes, spring is here but the usual spring energy is coupled with the new awakening energy of the Earth.
-It is so powerful!
-Simple vegetarian dishes would be very nice to eat during the next weeks for sure … I would like to share my recipe that I have been cherishing for years and making in the spring.
+Simple vegetarian dishes would be very nice to eat right now.
+I would like to share my recipe that I have been cherishing for years and making in the spring.
 This is a vegetarian take on the classic beef stroganoff dish.
 I used the nutty tempeh to replace the meat and added mushrooms to create this delicious dish.
 Enjoy!

 RECIPE